Ayesha954-git/Backend-AI-Engineer-Internship/PostgreSQL-Docker/readme.md

 PostgreSQL Docker CRUD API

-A simple **Task CRUD API** built with **FastAPI, PostgreSQL, Docker, and Psycopg 3**.
+A Task CRUD API built with **FastAPI, PostgreSQL 17, Docker Compose, Psycopg 3, and Pydantic**.

-This project demonstrates how to connect a FastAPI backend to a PostgreSQL database running inside a Docker container and perform Create, Read, Update, and Delete operations.
+This project demonstrates how to run both the FastAPI backend and PostgreSQL database in Docker and connect them through Docker Compose.

 🚀 Technologies

 * Python
 * FastAPI
 * PostgreSQL 17
-* Docker
+* Docker & Docker Compose
 * Psycopg 3
 * Pydantic
 * python-dotenv